fahmizainal17/Data_Analytics_and_Data_Science_Project/README.md

 # Data-Analytics-and-Data-Science-Notes
-# Data Analytics and Data Science Showcase

-This repository serves as a consolidated documentation archive for the bootcamp.
+This repository serves as a consolidated documentation archive for the bootcamp by General Assembly.

 ## Title: Unveiling the Power of Data Analytics and Data Science